Three LI hospitals ranked among Top 50 in the nation

 U.S. News also released its rankings for hospitals in the metro New York area and in the state.

-The U.S. News survey ranked North Shore the fifth-best hospital in those standings, St. Francis Hospital and Heart Center in Roslyn at No. 6, and Long Island Jewish the seventh-best.
+The U.S. News survey ranked North Shore the fifth-best hospital in those standings, St. Francis Hospital and Heart Center in Roslyn at No. 6 and Long Island Jewish at No. 7.
 Huntington was ranked No. 10 in New York, tied with New York Presbyterian-Brooklyn.

 Stony Brook University Hospital was tied at No. 12 with St. Peter's Hospital in Albany.